Tax Avoiders: Gameplay

 The object of Tax Avoiders is to help "John Q" become a millionaire within one game year by collecting income and avoiding taxes.
 There are two alternating game phases.
 In one, the player moves around the screen, collecting dollar bills and avoiding red tape; this represents maximizing income for the quarter.
 At the end of the quarter, the other phase has the player move around to manage his investments while another sprite oscillates between an Internal Revenue Service (IRS) agent, a certified public accountant (CPA), and an investment advisor.
 If the player is caught by the IRS agent, he is audited, and always loses the audit, which takes 50% of his income.
 If he encounters the CPA, he is charged a fee but gains new tax-sheltered investment options.
 If he encounters an investment advisor, he can maximize his tax-sheltered investment returns.

+Reception

+Computer Entertainer called it "cleverly conceived but primitively implemented."
+They considered the graphics "barely acceptable" and the controls "less than smooth", ultimately deciding it was mostly only valuable for collectors.